AD-Papers-Material/SubsamplingMethods/README.md

   - the first hospital is selected;

-  - all other hospitals belonging to the same block of the selected hospital are removed from the candidate list;
+  - all other hospitals belonging to the same block as the selected hospital are removed from the candidate list;

   - the process is repeated until there are still available blocks in